 RESEARCHER & WRITER

 Annie Tucker is a translator, writer, and educator specializing in contemporary Indonesian culture, literature, arts, and health.
 After working as a dancer and choreographer in her early twenties, she received her PhD from UCLA’s Department of World Arts and Cultures.
 Her dissertation addressed the treatment of autism in Java with a particular focus on the therapeutic use of traditional arts and the philosophies of development embedded within them.
 She is an adjunct lecturer for UCLA’s Disability Studies minor and a writer for Elemental Productions, an independent ethnographic film company making documentaries about Indonesia.
 Her translation of Beauty is a Wound has been recognized by a PEN/Heim Translation Award, the World Reader’s Award, and is a New York Times Notable book of 2015.

 Visual FX Designer & Studio MANAGER

-Yee Ie is a graphic and motion designer and studio manager that has worked with Elemental Productions since 2007.
+Yee Ie is a graphic designer and studio manager that has worked with Elemental Productions since 2007.
 She graduated from UCLA with a B.A. in Anthropology and English.
-In addition to design, she also handles project management and planning, distribution and marketing, human resources and bookkeeping, production and event planning, logistics, scheduling, and more for the company.
+In addition to design, she also handles project management and planning, distribution and marketing, human resources and finances, production and event planning, logistics, scheduling, and more.